Transcription (biology): Initiation

-In bacteria, RNA polymerase holoenzyme consists of five subunits: 2 α subunits, 1 β subunit, 1 β' subunit, and 1 ω subunit.
-In bacteria, there is one general RNA transcription factor known as a sigma factor.
-RNA polymerase core enzyme binds to the bacterial general transcription (sigma) factor to form RNA polymerase holoenzyme and then binds to a promoter.

-(RNA polymerase is called a holoenzyme when sigma subunit is attached to the core enzyme which is consist of 2 α subunits, 1 β subunit, 1 β' subunit only).
-Unlike eukaryotes, the initiating nucleotide of nascent bacterial mRNA is not capped with a modified guanine nucleotide.
-The initiating nucleotide of bacterial transcripts bears a 5′ triphosphate (5′-PPP), which can be used for genome-wide mapping of transcription initiation sites.
+In bacteria, the RNA polymerase core enzyme consists of five subunits: 2 α subunits, 1 β subunit, 1 β' subunit, and 1 ω subunit.
+It binds to a single transcription factor, called the sigma factor, and together they make up the RNA polymerase holoenzyme.
+Unlike in eukaryotes, the initiating nucleotide of nascent bacterial mRNA is not capped with a modified guanine nucleotide.
+It instead bears a 5′ triphosphate (5′-PPP), which can be used for genome-wide mapping of transcription initiation sites.

-In archaea and eukaryotes, RNA polymerase contains subunits homologous to each of the five RNA polymerase subunits in bacteria and also contains additional subunits.
-In archaea and eukaryotes, the functions of the bacterial general transcription factor sigma are performed by multiple general transcription factors that work together.
-In archaea, there are three general transcription factors: TBP, TFB, and TFE.
-In eukaryotes, in RNA polymerase II-dependent transcription, there are six general transcription factors: TFIIA, TFIIB (an ortholog of archaeal TFB), TFIID (a multisubunit factor in which the key subunit, TBP, is an ortholog of archaeal TBP), TFIIE (an ortholog of archaeal TFE), TFIIF, and TFIIH.
-The TFIID is the first component to bind to DNA due to binding of TBP, while TFIIH is the last component to be recruited.
+In archaea and eukaryotes, RNA polymerase contains subunits homologous to each of the five bacterial RNA polymerase subunits as well as unique ones.
+Instead of a single sigma factor, multiple general transcription factors are required to initiate transcription.
+Archaea have three general transcription factors: TBP, TFB, and TFE.
+In eukaryotes, RNA polymerase II requires six general transcription factors: TFIIA, TFIIB (an ortholog of archaeal TFB), TFIID (a multisubunit factor in which the key subunit, TBP, is an ortholog of archaeal TBP), TFIIE (an ortholog of archaeal TFE), TFIIF, and TFIIH.
+The TBP subunit of TFIID is the first to bind to DNA, while TFIIH is the last component to be recruited.
 In archaea and eukaryotes, the RNA polymerase-promoter closed complex is usually referred to as the "preinitiation complex".